Jackpot (game show): Gameplay

 Sixteen contestants competed for an entire week, with one designated King/Queen of the Hill, who stood at a circular podium at stage-left.
-The other fifteen contestants, numbered 1 through 15, were seated in three-tiered bleachers.
-Each had a special wallet containing a riddle and a varying cash amount or the Jackpot Riddle.
-The King/Queen selected a number and the contestant with that number asked a riddle to this contestant.
-If answered correctly, the King of the Hill continued picking numbers; if answered incorrectly, the two contestants switched places, with the contestant who stumped him/her becoming the new King/Queen.
+The other fifteen contestants, numbered 1 through 15, were seated in three-tiered bleachers and were given wallets containing riddles.
+The King/Queen selected one number at a time, and the contestant in that seat opened his/her wallet and asked the riddle inside.
+The King/Queen retained control of the game on a correct answer, or switched places with the contestant on a miss.

 Most riddles had a dollar value attached, which was added to the Jackpot.
 One contestant per game held a Jackpot Riddle, which allowed him/her to split the Jackpot with the King/Queen if answered correctly.

-In addition to building the Jackpot, there's a secondary objective for the King/Queen and the other fifteen riddle holders.
-Before each new game started, a three-digit number, determined at random by the show's computers, was set as the "Target Number".
-If at any point in the game the last three numbers displayed in the Jackpot matched the Target Number, the King/Queen and the contestant whose riddle enabled the match were given a chance to win the Super Jackpot, which would be worth thousands of dollars.
+A secondary objective involved the Super Jackpot, a separate cash award.
+At the start of each new game, a three-digit "Target Number" that always ended in 0 or 5 was chosen at random by a computer.
+If the last three digits of the Jackpot total matched the Target Number at any time, the King/Queen could split the Super Jackpot with the chosen contestant by correctly answering a riddle - either the one held by the contestant, or a special one asked by the host, depending on the version.

-The Super Jackpot Riddle was always asked by the host from his podium and read twice.
-If the Super Jackpot Riddle was answered correctly, they split the prize.

 Depending on the rules or the situation, the King/Queen could ask the Jackpot Riddle-holder to be seated and continue the game, with the intent of finding a bonus, raising the Jackpot, and/or playing for the Super Jackpot.

+All contestants kept their accumulated cash/prizes and left the show at the end of the broadcast week.
+If a game was in progress when time ran out on a Friday episode, the King/Queen chose one more contestant and played that riddle for the Jackpot.